 Arriving In Belize (COVID-19 GUIDELINES)

-- Before arrival, you should take a COVID-19 PCR test within 72 hours of your travel to Belize.
+- Before arrival, you should take a COVID-19 PCR test within 96 hours of your travel to Belize.
 A negative result from your PCR will allow for a ‘fast track’ arrival process.
+Other option is to bring results of a Rapid Antigen Test 48 hours before traveling.
 However, all passengers without proof of a negative PCR Test will be rapid tested once in Belize.
 The rapid test is at a cost to the tourist, priced at US$50.

 - Be sure to pack a face mask, which is required of individuals to wear in public while in Belize.